-MR. AND MS. AIHEC COMPETITION GUIDELINES AND PROCEDURES
+MR., MS., & MX.
+AIHEC COMPETITION GUIDELINES AND PROCEDURES

-- The Mr. and Ms. AIHEC Competition coordinator is chosen by the host committee.
-The Mr. and Ms. AIHEC Competition coordinator will reserve a conference room large enough for three (3) judges and a candidate to be interviewed. - The Mr. and Ms. AIHEC Competition coordinator will provide periodic updates to the host committee concerning registration numbers and the cost of the Mr. and Ms. AIHEC Competition. - The Mr. and Ms. AIHEC Competition coordinator may use the proven rules from above and make adjustments as the need arises to adapt to the specific host location, participant-entry size, budget limitations, etc. - The Mr. and Ms. AIHEC Competition coordinator may need to recruit another person (faculty, staff, or student from the AIHEC Student Congress) to assist the judges, maintain a continuous schedule, and on-site setup in the conference room. - Suggested Checklist of Materials to bring to the conference: Judging sheet for each candidate; entry documents for each candidate (transcripts, resumes, letters of recommendations, personal statements, etc.) master spreadsheet of the registered candidates. - Have a firm registration deadline.
+- The Mr, Ms., and Mx.
+AIHEC Competition coordinator is chosen by the host committee.
+The competition coordinator will reserve a conference room large enough for three (3) judges and a candidate to be interviewed. - The competition coordinator will provide periodic updates to the host committee concerning registration numbers and the cost of the Mr., Ms., and Mx.
+AIHEC Competition. - The competition coordinator may use the proven rules from above and make adjustments as the need arises to adapt to the specific host location, participant-entry size, budget limitations, etc. - The competition coordinator may need to recruit another person (faculty, staff, or student from the AIHEC Student Congress) to assist the judges, maintain a continuous schedule, and on-site setup in the conference room. - Suggested Checklist of Materials to bring to the conference: Judging sheet for each candidate; entry documents for each candidate (transcripts, resumes, letters of recommendations, personal statements, etc.) master spreadsheet of the registered candidates. - Have a firm registration deadline.
 Postmarked, faxed, emailed, etc. at least seven (7) days before the start of the conference.
 No exceptions. - Enter registered student candidates into a master spreadsheet by college to ease the checking in process at the conference. - The coordinator arrives at the conference at least a day before the competition to setup the conference room with the judges' table and four chairs. - There shall be at least three (3) judges.
-Judges will interview and score each candidate over the period of two (2) or three (3) days. - There is a rotating crown for Ms. AIHEC and a rotating medallion for Mr. AIHEC that they may wear at official functions, but must return to AIHEC central office before the next AIHEC Student Conference.
+Judges will interview and score each candidate over the period of two (2) or three (3) days. - There is a rotating crown for Ms. AIHEC and a rotating medallion for Mr. AIHEC that they may wear at official functions but must return to AIHEC central office before the next AIHEC Student Conference.
 All traveling trophies and awards are under the stewardship of the awarded student and college.
-Any damage that requires repair while in their possession is the responsibility of the awarded college or student. - o 2012 NWIC, 2013 TMCC, 2014 SKC, 2015 UTTC, 2016 OLC - The Mr. and Ms. AIHEC Competition coordinator is responsible for reporting the winners to the awards' banquet coordinator.
+Any damage that requires repair while in their possession is the responsibility of the awarded college or student. - o 2012 NWIC, 2013 TMCC, 2014 SKC, 2015 UTTC, 2016 OLC - The Mr., Ms., and Mx.
+AIHEC Competition coordinator is responsible for reporting the winners to the awards' banquet coordinator.